 When you buy through links on Cooker Base, we may earn an affiliate commission.
 Learn more here.

 Best Cookers Under £300

-Electric – FLAVEL MLB5CDW
+Electric – Flavel MLB5CDW

 Electric cookers are already affordable compared to their gas and dual fuel counterparts, meaning you can find plenty of great electric cookers under £300.
 My top pick is the Flavel MLB5CDW for its clean, minimalist design and advanced functionality.

-Gas – LOGIK LFTG60W16
+Gas – Logik LFTG60W16

 If you prefer the superior temperature control and long-term savings of gas cooking, the Logik LFTG60W16 won’t disappoint.
-This no-nonsense gas cooker leaves out all the frills to so you can enjoy the benefits of gas cooking without paying a fortune upfront.
+This no-nonsense gas stove leaves out all the frills to so you can enjoy the benefits of gas cooking without paying a fortune upfront.